ozydingo/blue_speck/README.md

 Each of these comes with its own parsing method.
 Custom parsing (e.g. for `:datetime`) is in the works, but for now feel free to monkey patch the `datetime` method in the `Despecable::Spectacle` class.
 See the [Monkey Patching](#monkey-patching) section, below, for more details.

 You can provide a `default` value to any of these methods. *YOUR DEFAULT VALUE IS NOT VALIDATED!* This will take effect if the parameter is not found.
-If `default` is not provded, then `nil` will be returned for any parameter not supplied in the call.
+If `default` is not provided, then `nil` will be returned for any parameter not supplied in the call.

 If the parameter supplied cannot be coerced into the desired format, `Despecable` will raise a `Despecable::InvalidParamter` error with a useful message that you can safely pass directly to the client along with your favorite 400's status code.
 For example: